Science of People - Logo

 Anger sets off a chain reaction in your body where your amygdala (the emotional region of your brain) jumps into overdrive.
 Once your amygdala takes over it, it instantly activates your adrenal glands, and your body floods with stress hormones—cortisol, adrenaline, and noradrenaline.

-This is all well and good if you’re preparing to fight off a lion in a snowy pit.
+This is all good if you’re preparing to fight off a lion in a snowy pit.
+But not so great if your body remains in this state for a prolonged period.

-As you can imagine, stress hormones will take a toll on your body over time.
-Anger creates chemicals that dilate your pupils, speed up your heart rate, focus attention, and increase blood flow.
-That’s why anger can lead to hypertension, mental health problems, and even heart attack or stroke.
-Uncontrolled anger is serious business!
+As you can imagine, stress hormones wear down the body.
+Anger triggers chemicals that widen pupils, quicken heart rate, sharpen focus, and boost blood flow.
+This can lead to hypertension, mental health issues, and risk of heart attack or stroke.

 Signs You May Need to Try Anger Management